 · Kindness improves our own self-respect and self-love.
 It makes us happier and in a better mood more often by doing kind acts often.
 Buy someone coffee or lunch, help someone in need or volunteer your time to get the pick-me-up you need.

 · Kindness helps prevent illnesses caused by inflammation.
-These health problems include diabetes, cancer, chronic pain, obesity and migraines.
+These health problems include diabetes, cancer, chronic pain, obesity, and migraines.
 Volunteering seems to lower the levels of inflammation.
 Oxytocin is released, even from small acts of kindness, which in turn reduces inflammation.
-Share a smile, make a donation, help others in some small to feel the effects of kindness.
+Share a smile, make a donation, and help others in some small to feel the effects of kindness.

 · Kindness eases your anxiety, whether it’s mild nervousness or you’re having severe panic.
 Being nice to others is one of the easiest and most inexpensive ways to fight off anxiety.
 Look for ways to help others when you are feeling anxious.
-Smile at someone, call a friend or lend your time to an organization.
+Smile at someone, call a friend, or lend your time to an organization.

 · It is good for your heart.
 Kindness not only makes your heart feel good; it also affects the actual chemical balance of your heart.
 It releases the hormone oxytocin which reduces blood pressure thereby protecting the heart.